ionic-team/stencil-site/src/docs/telemetry.md

 # Stencil CLI telemetry

-Stencil collects anonymous telemetry data about usage of our command line interface.
+As of version 2.7.0, Stencil collects anonymous telemetry data about usage of our command line interface.
 Participation in this program is optional, and [you may opt-out](#how-do-i-opt-out) if you'd prefer not to share any information.

 ### Why Is Telemetry Collected?